microsoft/playwright/docs/src/browser-contexts.md

 ## What is Test Isolation?

-Test Isolation is when each test is completely isolated from another test meaning each test has it's own local storage, session storage, cookies etc. Playwright achieves this using [BrowserContext]s which are equivalent to incognito-like profiles.
+Test Isolation is when each test is completely isolated from another test.
+Every test runs independently from any other test.
+This means that each test has it's own local storage, session storage, cookies etc. Playwright achieves this using [BrowserContext]s which are equivalent to incognito-like profiles.
 They are fast and cheap to create and are completely isolated, even when running in a single browser.
 Playwright creates a context for each test, and provides a default [Page] in that context.

 ## Why is Test Isolation Important?